TritonDataCenter/rfd/rfd/0156/README.md

 in the joyent/sdc-headnode repo to construct Triton and COAL boot images.

-These two scripts will be replaced by a new tool (tools/build_boot_image) which will provide the functionality of both of the above tools.  build_image will create the boot images to use GPT partitioning and will install Loader to support both legacy BIOS and UEFI boot modes, as described above.
+These two scripts will be replaced by a new tool (tools/build_boot_image) which will provide the functionality of both of the above tools.  build_boot_image will create the boot images to use GPT partitioning and will install Loader to support both legacy BIOS and UEFI boot modes, as described above.